4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 *   **⏸️ Pause/Resume Control:** Pause the bot at any time by pressing `Ctrl+X` and continue when ready, giving you full control over execution without stopping the entire process.
 *   **📊 Skill Statistics:** Analyzes job descriptions to identify the most in-demand skills, helping you tailor your resume effectively.
 *   **🧠 Intelligent Error Handling:** If LinkedIn's Easy Apply feature encounters errors (e.g., incorrectly filled fields), the bot will attempt to fix them automatically.
+*   **🤝 Automated Networking:** Includes a powerful tool to search for and connect with "Open Networkers" (LIONs) automatically, expanding your professional network with people likely to accept your requests.
 *   **☑️ Smart Checkbox Handling:** Automatically detects and answers checkbox questions in LinkedIn Easy Apply forms with intelligent context-aware responses.
 *   **🔗 Contextual Question Processing:** Considers previous answers when responding to follow-up questions like "If yes/no, who/when/where?" for more accurate and relevant responses.
 *   **🤖 AI-Powered Resume Parsing:** Automatically parses your resume from a text file into a structured format using an LLM (Large Language Model).